Transforming Healthcare in Queens

 New Operating Rooms

 The top floors in the building are home to Mount Sinai Doctors Queens, our new multispecialty physician practice providing comprehensive, quality health care in one location.
-Physicians specializing in family medicine, internal medicine, and pediatrics provide patients with primary care services and can refer patients to specialists in the same building for maximum patient convenience.
+Physicians specializing in geriatrics, internal medicine, and pediatrics provide patients with primary care services and can refer patients to specialists in the same building for maximum patient convenience.

 The practice also includes specialists in bariatric surgery; cardiology; dermatology; ear,nose, and throat (ENT); endocrinology; gastroenterology; general surgery; interventional radiology; nephrology; neurology, neurosurgery, obstetrics/gynecology; ophthalmology; orthopaedics; pulmonology; rheumatology; spine surgery; surgical oncology; urology; and vascular surgery.
 We offer convenient, one-stop medical care provided by top doctors in a sleek, efficient, modern facility.
 Together with our new on-site lab, and imaging center, our doctors can order tests and get results quickly, minimizing return visits and wait times.